-UK plans to burn billions in wasted pandemic protective gear
+U.K. plans to burn billions in wasted pandemic protective gear

-LONDON (AP) — The British government plans to burn billions of pounds (dollars) in unusable personal protective equipment purchased in haste during the coronavirus pandemic, a public spending watchdog said Friday.
+LONDON — The British government plans to burn billions of pounds (dollars) in unusable personal protective equipment purchased in haste during the coronavirus pandemic, a public spending watchdog said Friday.

 The idea of burning the face masks, gowns and other equipment to generate power has not impressed the watchdog committee.
 The panel is investigating how the government came to spend 4 billion pounds ($5 billion) on protective gear that has to be dumped because it is defective or does not meet U.K. standards.